Everyone has a different dream.

 A Beginner’s Guide to Financial Awesomeness

-At the most beginner, basic, bare-bones level (ah, I love alliteration), just follow three rules:
+At the beginner, basic, bare-bones level (ah, I love alliteration), just follow three rules:

 - Live debt-free.